wikindx/wikindx/website/web/src/content/install/hosting-setup.md

   with some instructions.
 Some tools are also available at <http://localhost>.

 At this point you have a working virtual host readyfor installing some PHP code.
-We need a few more tweaks to accommodate Wikindx.
+We need a few more tweaks to accommodate WIKINDX.

 ### PHP configuration (php.ini)